Long story short

 The first 2 weeks of your baby's life are considered to be the best time for the newborn's first photography.
 Yet, there's something important any new parent wants to take into consideration before making the baby's first photoshoot appointment.

 Take a look at the pics above.
 These amazing photos were taken while the little ones were asleep.
 If this is what you'd like your newborn's first photgraphy session look like, then the first 2 weeks are the best time, since this is the period when your baby sleeps almost 18 hours a day.

-Baby Acne appears to about every 4th newborn at the age of 2-4 weeks.
+- Baby Acne appears to about every 4th newborn at the age of 2-4 weeks.
 These are small red or white bumps on cheeks, nose, forehead, scalp and neck.
 They may be more or less numerous.

-Neonatal Jaundice is a yellowish discoloration of the white part of the eyes and skin in a newborn baby due to high bilirubin levels.
+- Neonatal Jaundice is a yellowish discoloration of the white part of the eyes and skin in a newborn baby due to high bilirubin levels.
 Happens to about 60% of full term newborns and 80% of premature babies and is usually a physiological state, which means it comes and goes without making any harm.

 Some parents choose not to appoint the newborn photograpfy session until this yellow color totally disappears.
-And here is a trap: if we wait too long, 25% of us will get from that yellowish skin color directly into the baby acne.
+And here is a trap: if you wait too long, 25% of us will get from that yellowish skin color directly into the baby acne.

 These are just things to know beforehand and we are writing about them only because they happen to almost every newborn but they are talked about so little.
 Who of us has heared about these physiological states before facing them as a new parent or reading this article?

-So, here is what seems to be a rational conclusion: if you'd prefer to imprint that sweet flawless baby your newborn really is between jaundice and acne, consider the second week of your baby's life for their newborn photography.
+So, here is what seems to be a rational conclusion: if you'd prefer to imprint that sweet flawless baby your newborn really is between jaundice and acne & colic, consider the second week of your baby's life for their newborn photography.